Scenario #1 - Deeper Dive

 • Therefore Blue is the windward boat and must keep clear (Rule 11)

-• RISK: Contact is certainly possible (but Yellow looks to be able to pass in front of Blue)
+• RISK: Contact is certainly possible (but Yellow looks to be able to pass in front of Blue and we would expect Blue to keep clear when they get close)

 Position 2:

-• Blue and Yellow are still both on starboard tack and both are overlapped
+• Blue and Yellow are still both on starboard tack and both are still overlapped

-• Yellow is NO LONGER to leeward of Blue (this just changed from the previous postion)
+• Yellow is NO LONGER to leeward of Blue (this just changed from the previous position)

 • Blue is NOT to leeward of Yellow